Laranjeiras: Explore the Rich Cultural Heritage

 Igreja Matriz do Sagrado Coração de Jesus em Laranjeiras SE

-In the Public Archives of Laranjeiras there are documents from 1790 containing a request (in an official letter) from the residents of Laranjeiras in the parish of Cotinguaba de Sergipe d’el Rey, addressed to Queen Maria, asking for permission to build a chapel dedicated to the Sacred Heart of Jesus.
+In the Public Archives of Laranjeiras, there are documents from 1790 in which the inhabitants of Laranjeiras, in the parish of Cotinguaba de Sergipe d’el Rey, sent an official letter to Queen Mary asking for permission to build a chapel dedicated to the Sacred Heart of Jesus.

-Among the paintings is one depicting the Holy Family, attributed to José Teófilo de Jesus.
-In the sacristy is a chest made of cushioned sheets.
-The gate to the chapel of the Blessed Sacrament is made of carved wood and has a leaf seal and glass flag.
+Among the paintings is one of the Holy Family, attributed to José Teófilo de Jesus.
+In the sacristy there is a chest made of upholstered leaves.
+The door to the Blessed Sacrament Chapel is made of carved wood and has a leaf seal and a glass flag.

 3. Church of Bom Jesus dos Navegantes